 The Legal & Accountancy 50 will recognise professional excellence in two of the most vital service areas for artists in the UK industry.

-The book, launching in May/June, will act not only as a run-down of the biggest achievers in both fields – but also as an essential reference guide for artists and managers looking to work with the best operators in the business.
+The book, launching this summer, will act not only as a run-down of the biggest achievers in both fields – but also as an essential reference guide for artists and managers looking to work with the best operators in the business.

 The Legal & Accountancy 50 will be voted for by a widespread panel of over 75 of the UK’s most influential artist managers.
 They cast their picks based on the competency and performance of individual accountants and lawyers over the past 12 months.